Undergraduate Program

 The USF College of Nursing awards financial assistance to admitted students through grants and endowed funding.
 Types of financial assistance include scholarships and other awards depending on your program.
 See the complete details provided below under Types of Financial Assistance.

-Note: The College of Nursing does not have a separate Financial Aid office, so students should contact the USF Health Office of Financial Aid for assistance with navigating the financial aid process.
-This office works in conjunction with the college and the University Scholarship & Financial Aid Services office.
+Note: Once you are an admitted student, contact USF Health Office of Financial Aid for assistance with navigating the financial aid process.
+This office works in conjunction with the college and the University Office of Financial Aid.

 Veteran Education Benefit